Oregon State vs. Washington State NCAA Football Odds, Plays and Insights | October 9, 2021

 Washington State Stats and Trends

-- Washington State has covered the spread on two occasions this season.
+- Washington State has two wins against the spread in five games this year.

-- The Cougars have covered the spread twice this year when underdogs by 3.5 points or more (in three chances).
+- The Cougars have been underdogs by 3.5 points or more three times this season and have covered the spread twice.

-- Washington State's games this season have eclipsed the over/under one time in five opportunities (20%).
+- Washington State's games this season have hit the over one time in five opportunities (20%).

-- Washington State is 0-2 against the spread and 1-1 overall in games when it scores more than 21.6 points.
+- Washington State is 0-2 against the spread and 1-1 overall in games when it puts up more than 21.6 points.

-- In games that Washington State piles up over 359.2 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Washington State totals more than 359.2 yards, the team is 0-2 against the spread and 1-1 overall.

 - The Cougars have 11 giveaways this season, while the Beavers have 11 takeaways .